Kathmandu Valley Tours and Sightseeing.

 Davi's fall locally known as Patale Chhango in the southern flank of the Pokhara valley is where the stream flowing from Fewa Lake collapses and surges down the rock into a deep gage, leaping through several potholes.

 Mahendra Cave lies north of the Pokhara Valley.
 It is a large limestone cave which is one of the few stalagmites stalactite caves found in Nepal.
-Tibetan Village Tashiling in the south and Tashii Palkhel in the north of Pokhara Valley are the two Tibetan village which is inhabitant by the Tibetan people who keeps themselves busy by producing and trading woolen carpets and other handicrafts.
+Tibetan Village Tashiling in the south and Tashii Palkhel in the north of Pokhara Valley are the two Tibetan villages which are inhabited by the Tibetan people who keep themselves busy by producing and trading woolen carpets and other handicrafts.

 Museum: One museum displays the lifestyles and history of the Gurungs, Thakalis, and Tharu, and the other one Natural history museum and is functioned by the Annapurna Conservation area project.
 Butterflies, insects, birds, and wildlife are found in the Annapurna region.

-Mountains Views: Spectacular Panorama of the Annapurna range forms the backdrop of Pokhara Valley.
-The mountains stretching from east to west includes Annapurna I to IV.
+Mountains Views: The spectacular Panorama of the Annapurna range forms the backdrop of Pokhara Valley.
+The mountains stretching from east to west include Annapurna I to IV.
 It lies at a distance of 40 km from the valley and at an elevation of 900m.
 Among these is Annapurna.
 Annapurna I (8.091m high is the highest peak.
 Mt.
 Machhapuchhare with its pyramid shape dominated all the other neighboring Peaks.
 The other peaks are Mt.
-Dhaulagiri 8167m, Lamjung Himal 6983m and Manaslu 8163m, and Himalchuli.
+Dhaulagiri 8167m, Lamjung Himal 6983m, Manaslu 8163m, and Himalchuli.

 Barahi Temple: This is the most important religious monument in Pokhara.
 Built almost in the middle of Phewa Lake, this two-storied pagoda is dedicated to the boar manifestation of Ajima, the protector's deity representing the female force Shakti.
 Devotees can be seen, especially on Saturday, carrying male animals and fowl across the lake to be sacrificed to the deity.